noyqdave/accounting-ledger-service/docs/use-case-specifications.md

   5. System returns HTTP 503 Service Unavailable with health details
 - **Postcondition**: System is marked as unhealthy

-### Exception Flows
-- **Actuator Disabled**: If actuator endpoints are disabled, the request will return HTTP 404 Not Found

 ---

 ## UC-004: View API Documentation